New Steiner systems $S(2,6,v)$ with block length 6: Steiner systems S(2,6,96)

-In this section we present four new Steiner designs $S(2,6,96)$ generated by the action of the group $G=\IZ_{19}\rtimes \IZ_3$ with four orbits of size $57,19,19,1$.
-The points of the first orbit are enumerated by numbers $0,\dots,56$; the proints of the second and third orbits are enumerated by numbers $0',\dots,18'$ and $0'',\dots,18''$ with one or two primes; the fourth orbit contains a unique fixed point denoted by $\infty$.
+In this section we present all 133 Steiner designs $S(2,6,96)$ generated by the action of the group $G=\IZ_{19}\rtimes \IZ_3$ with four orbits of size $57,19,19,1$.
+The points of the first orbit are enumerated by numbers $0,\dots,56$; the points of the second and third orbits are enumerated by numbers $0',\dots,18'$ and $0'',\dots,18''$ with one or two primes; the fourth orbit contains a unique fixed point denoted by $\infty$.